ickc/htcondor_ex/README.md

 - Compilation: binaries are put inside `bin/`
     - Pre-compiled binaries: `make download` and it will download precompiled binaries compiled using `module load mpi/openmpi3-x86_64`.
     - To compile it yourself, the only way to do it as of writing is to request an interactive node first, inside that, run `module load mpi/openmpi3-x86_64` then `make`.
 How you transfer it back to the login node is up to you.
 If you want to use rsync, setup your ssh keys beforehand.
+- Wrapper script: Running MPI via HTCondor requires a wrapper script.
+HTCondor provided wrappers for OpenMPI and MPICH.
+The wrapper for OpenMPI, `openmpiscript`, does not work out of the box.
+A modified version is provided at `src/`.

 Descriptions: